-To use the Desktop Subsetter Beta, you’ll need to have an active Font Awesome Pro subscription, be a Kickstarter backer, or be v6 pre-order backer to have access.
+To use the Desktop Subsetter, you’ll need to have an active Font Awesome Pro subscription, be a Kickstarter backer, or be v6 pre-order backer to have access.

-After you’ve logged in on fontawesome.com and enabled Beta Features (above), the FA Pro Desktop Subsetter is on the Font Awesome downloads page.
+After you’ve logged in on fontawesome.com, you can grab the FA Pro Desktop Subsetter from the Font Awesome downloads page.
 Download and install it, then sign in with your Font Awesome account info.

 1. Adding Just the Icons You Want

 After setting up, you’ll be met with all of our Pro icons and styles.
 The Subsetter allows you to search all symbols, filter by style, or browse through the list.